VPVasP/VPVasP/README.md

 I am Vasilis, currently in my third and final year at SAE Institute Athens studying for a Bachelor of Science with Honors in Computer Programming and Game Development.
 I am a passionate Software, Games and Web Developer based in Athens, Greece.
 Throughout my studies, I've completed projects in professional work settings , within the college curriculum and independently demonstrating my versatility and passion for programming and development.
 From creating games and applications to developing web solutions.
-I've honored my skills in various programming languages, tools engines and  technologies.
+I've honored my skills in various programming languages, tools, engines and  technologies.
 ## 🎓Education

-- Currently in my third and final year at SAE Institute Athens studying for a Bachelor of Science with Honors in Computer Programming and Game Development.
+- Currently Enrolled as a Third Year Student as SAE Institute Athens, Greece. where am I studying for a Bachelors of Science with Honors in Computer Programming and Game Development.
+Through my studies I've gained hands on Experience in Programming with Languages Such as C# and C++ and in Game Development using Unity Engine and Unreal Engine.

 ## 💻Skills